lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 # Customize cache management
 vm.vfs_cache_pressure=50
 ```
 and save.
-To activate, restart the computer.
+This setting will be activated after rebooting your computer.

 *These are just some tips I think are useful.
 Should something be missing, or you have an item that belongs in this list, please let me know by mail.*